wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 permalink: wavefront_data_ingestion.html
 summary: Learn how to get data into Wavefront.
 ---
-You have three options for getting data into Wavefront:
+You have several options for getting data into Wavefront:

-- You ingest metrics data using one or more collector agents and the Wavefront proxy.
+- You use one or more collector agents and the Wavefront proxy.
 A collector agent, such as Telegraf or Docker cAdvisor, collects metrics such as capacity and usage from your systems, and outputs them to the Wavefront proxy.
-The Wavefront proxy works with the Wavefront server to ensure security and end-to-end flow control.
+The Wavefront proxy works with the Wavefront service to ensure security and end-to-end flow control.
+See [Wavefront Proxies](proxies.html)
-- Your application sends metrics directly to a Wavefront proxy.
+- If you have a metrics collection infrastructure, your application uses the metrics library to send log files or metrics directly to a Wavefront proxy.
-- Wavefront pulls your data directly from Amazon Web Services.
+- Wavefront pulls data directly from the cloud, for example, from Amazon Web Services.

-The diagram below shows all three options.
+The diagram below shows all options.

 ![Wavefront architecture](images/wavefront_architecture.svg)

-## Tutorial

-To quickly get going with getting data into Wavefront, do the in-product tutorial.
-See [Tutorial: Getting Data into Wavefront](tutorial_data_ingestion.html) for an overview.

 ## Proxy-Based Integrations